flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 - FM 1 and FM 2 (<span style="color: #ff9a00">amber</span>):
     - The onside FM is failed
 - IND (<span style="color: #ff9a00">amber</span>):
-    - The onside FM detects an independent mode of operation while both FM are healthly.
+    - The onside FM detects an independent mode of operation while both FM are healthy.
 - RDY (<span style="color: #00ff00">green</span>):
     - MCDU has passed its power up test after it was turned off using its DIM key.